Esri/calcite-design-system/CONTRIBUTING.md

 ### Milestones

 Milestones are used to manage sprints, which are two weeks long.
 Sprint milestones are not closed until all of the issues are verified.
 We usually have a couple sprint milestones open at a time to help with future planning.
-Grab issues from the current sprint when you are looking for something to work on.
+Calcite Core team members should grab issues from the current sprint when you are looking for something to work on.
+External contributors should ask before working on issues in upcoming sprints, since some of them need to be completed in a timely manner.
 There are also two constant milestones:

 - **Backburner:** Issues we want to tackle soon, but not in the immediate sprint.
 If you didn't find anything to work on in the current sprint, this is the second place to look.
 - **Freezer:** Items that we want to look into, but do not have an immediate timeline associated.
 Try not to work on these issues unless they have a `help wanted` label.